symfony/symfony-docs/cookbook/form/form_customization.rst

 how a form is rendered, you'll import a *theme* which contains a customization of the appropriate form fragments.

-Symfony comes with four **built-in form themes** that define each and every fragment needed to render every part of a form:
+Symfony comes with five **built-in form themes** that define each and every fragment needed to render every part of a form:

 * `form_div_layout.html.twig`_, wraps each form field inside a ``<div>`` element.